ropensci/nasapower/README.md

 <img align="right" src="man/figures/logo.png"> *nasapower* aims to make
-it quick and easy to automate downloading [NASA-POWER](https://power.larc.nasa.gov) agroclimatology data in your R session as a tidy data frame for agricultural analysis and use in modelling or other purposes.
+it quick and easy to automate downloading [NASA-POWER](https://power.larc.nasa.gov) data in your R session as a tidy data frame for analysis and use in modelling or other purposes.
 POWER (Prediction Of Worldwide Energy Resource) data are freely available for download through a web interface at a resolution of 0.5 arc degree longitude by 0.5 arc degree latitude.

 Please see <https://power.larc.nasa.gov/> for more on the data and other ways to access it and other forms of data available, e.g. an ESRI REST